rangle/redux-beacon/docs/examples-and-recipes.md

 ## How to Track Pageviews in a React-Redux app

-The following example shows how you can use Redux Beacon to track page views in an React app that uses Redux for state management, and React Router for navigation.
+The following example shows how you can use Redux Beacon to track page views with Google Analytics in an React app that uses Redux for state management, and React Router for navigation.